Hail storms damaged aircraft at Munich Airport

 With 28 of the 517 route sections that Lufthansa flew daily at the time, 5% of the entire route network were temporarily paralyzed by the icy projectiles.
 The hail penetrated control flaps and the like.
 Oars of the Boeings u. put it out of service within 20 minutes.

-Twenty technicians work continuously in shifts to restore the five Boeing 737s and five Boeing 727s at least to the point where they can be flown to the LH shipyards in Hamburg and Frankfurt.
-Meanwhile, the company is trying to keep the consequences of the storm for passengers as low as possible.
-There was no replacement fleet, but Lufthansa announced on Friday evening in Cologne that it would handle its flights at the weekend “almost one hundred percent”, despite the damage to the ten planes in Munich.
-The airline achieved this by utilizing “all available reserves and corresponding changes in the aircraft's circulation”.
+Twenty technicians work continuously in shifts to handle the five Boeing 737s and the like. to restore five Boeing 727s at least to the point where they can be shipped to the LH shipyards in Hamburg u.
+Frankfurt can be flown.
+Meanwhile, the company tries to keep the consequences of the storm for passengers as low as possible.
+There was no replacement fleet, but Lufthansa announced on Friday evening in Cologne that it would handle its flights at the weekend "almost one hundred percent", despite the damage to the ten planes in Munich.
+The airline achieved this by using "all available reserves and the like. corresponding changes in the aircraft's circulation ”.

 20 million D-Mark hail damage to Boing 757 of the LTS